 You can also check out this list of the best trucking companies for new drivers.
 These companies have training programs and some of them will cover your tuition.

-You’ll have to speak with a recruiter and apply to their program.
+Speak with a recruiter and apply to their program.
 Once you’re accepted, you’ll head off to trucking school.

-Week 1: Classroom Work and Earning your CLP
+Trucking School Week 1: Classroom Work

 Your first week at trucking school will consist of classroom training.
 You’ll learn all the laws and regulations of the road.